 The second quarter might not have started the way you anticipated for you and your team.
 The global pandemic has created quite a shift in the way people work, and for some such abrupt jump into working from their kitchen can be life-changing.

-This is your time to step up your game as a leader and ensure these changes are guided with trust and support, so your team feels a strong sense of community when physically distancing themselves from each other.
+This is your time to step up your game as a leader, apply what you learned from project management courses and ensure these changes are guided with trust and support, so your team feels a strong sense of community when physically distancing themselves from each other.

 So this week we have created a roundup of 7 actionable ways you can help your team stay productive even when working from home.

 First and foremost, you must be a sensible leader in these uncertain times.
 Your team has had to go through a great deal of stress with these changes.
 Don’t put any more on their shoulders than necessary, especially during the first couple of weeks.

 That being said, here are some tips for leading your team to being the most productive they can be from home:

 The quote by Michael Josephson, President and CEO of the Josephson Institute, couldn’t be more true now than ever – you as a leader must first set new realistic goals for your team and yourself, and then think idealistically of how far these goals could be pushed without overwhelming the team and resources available.